realityforge/planet_quake/docs/multiworld.md

 ## TODO

+  * Connect `scores` commands from all games so players show in the same game.
+Connect player scores/powerups/health/stats/etc from world to world using SV_RestoreClient?
+  * Fix multiworld cvar system is severly broken.
   * Filesystem switching mask so multiple mods can be loaded at the same time
   * "demoMap" surface parm which renders demos to an arbitrary surface
   * Use scripting in kiosk mode multiple demo files at once